Brexit: All you need to know about the UK leaving the EU

 What has happened to the UK economy since the Brexit vote?

 David Cameron, his Chancellor George Osborne and many other senior figures who wanted to stay in the EU predicted an immediate economic crisis if the UK voted to leave and it is true that the pound slumped the day after the referendum - and is currently about 10% down against the dollar, and 10%-15% down against the euro.
 Predictions of immediate doom were wrong, with the UK economy estimated to have grown 1.8% in 2016, second only to Germany's 1.9% among the world's G7 leading industrialised nations.
-The UK economy continued to grow at almost the same rate in 2017 although there was slower growth, of 0.6% in the first half of 2018.
+The UK economy continued to grow at almost the same rate in 2017 but slowed to 1.4% in 2018, the slowest rate since 2012.
+In the first quarter of 2019, the UK economy grew at 0.5%.

-Inflation rose after June 2016 but has since eased to stand at 2.2%.
-Unemployment has continued to fall, to stand at a 43-year year low of 4%.
-Annual house price increases have steadily fallen from 8.2% in June 2016 to 3.2% in the year to August 2018, according to official ONS figures.
-This is the lowest annual increase in prices for five years, but it is still higher than inflation so property continues to show "real terms" increases in prices.
+Inflation rose after June 2016, reaching a five-year high of 3.1% in November 2017.
+However it has since eased, to stand at 1.8%.
+Unemployment has continued to fall, to stand at a 43-year year low of 3.9%.
+Annual house price increases have steadily fallen from 8.2% in June 2016 to 0.6% in the year to February 2019, according to official ONS figures.

 What do 'soft' and 'hard' Brexit mean?